- Object Space Interface

 A particular method implemented by all types is the __new__() special method, which in Python's new-style-classes world is responsible for creating an instance of the type.
 In PyPy, __new__() locates and imports the module implementing instances of the type, and creates such an instance based on the arguments the user supplied to the constructor.
 For example, `pypy/objspace/std/tupletype.py`_ defines __new__() to import the class W_TupleObject from `pypy/objspace/std/tupleobject.py`_ and instantiate it.
 The `pypy/objspace/std/tupleobject.py`_ then contains a "real" implementation of tuples: the way the data is stored in the W_TupleObject class, how the operations work, etc.

 The goal of the above module layout is to cleanly separate the Python type object, visible to the user, and the actual implementation of its instances.
 It is possible to provide several implementations of the instances of the same Python type, by writing several W_XxxObject classes.
 Every place that instantiates a new object of that Python type can decide which W_XxxObject class to instantiate.
-For example, the regular string implementation is W_StringObject, but we also have a W_StringSliceObject class whose instances contain a string, a start index, and a stop index; it is used as the result of a string slicing operation to avoid the copy of all the characters in the slice into a new buffer.

 From the user's point of view, the multiple internal W_XxxObject classes are not visible: they are still all instances of exactly the same Python type.
 PyPy knows that (e.g.) the application-level type of its interpreter-level W_StringObject instances is str because there is a typedef class attribute in W_StringObject which points back to the string type specification from `pypy/objspace/std/stringtype.py`_; all other implementations of strings use the same typedef from `pypy/objspace/std/stringtype.py`_.